Rex Murphy's latest complaint about 'journalistic crimes' shows he's drifting into an alternate reality

 No, he does not.
 The decision to pass on the story is just good journalism.

-Now I have never met Murphy, and I sometimes get him mixed up with his lookalike, the mad scientist played by Christopher Lloyd who puts Marty McFly in a souped-up DeLorean and sends him Back to the Future.
+Now I have never met Murphy, and I sometimes get him mixed up with his lookalike, the mad scientist played by Christopher Lloyd who puts Marty McFly in a souped-up DeLorean and sends him back to the future.
 But I do know this: The man is not a journalist.

 One of the functions of good journalism is verification.
 And there are more red flags on the Biden story than you'd see at a 25-car pile-up at the Indy 500.